DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Method

 \subsection{Architecture}

-\paragraph{Pose Autoencoder} Our motion synthesis method relies on an optimization process in a latent space (explained in Section~\ref{sec:method:inference}).
+\paragraph*{Pose Autoencoder} Our motion synthesis method relies on an optimization process in a latent space (explained in Section~\ref{sec:method:inference}).
 The Pose Autoencoder component is used to construct this latent space from motion capture data.
 Autoencoders rely on the idea of having a bottleneck between two networks\textemdash Encoder and Decoder\textemdash which allows the networks to effectively project the supplied data to a space with fewer dimensions, known as latent space.
 However, this latent space is not explicitly structured and, thus, may have regions with invalid points.
 To address this, we based our Pose Autoencoder on the Variational Autoencoder (VAE) architecture (see Section~\ref{sec:method:vae}), which forces the latent space to represent valid points in a specific domain.
 To design the Encoder and Decoder networks, we require a network capable of accurately reconstructing a large amount of motion capture data.
-We build on top of the work by \citet{ponton2023sparseposer} which proposes an autoencoder structure, with no explicit structure on the latent space, that uses skeleton-aware operations as building blocks \citep{Aberman:2020}.
-Next, we introduce all modifications needed to construct our Pose Autoencoder; please refer to \citet{ponton2023sparseposer} for details on the skeleton-aware operations.
+We build on top of the work by Ponton et al.~\cite{ponton2023sparseposer} which proposes an autoencoder structure, with no explicit structure on the latent space, that uses skeleton-aware operations as building blocks \cite{Aberman:2020}.
+Next, we introduce all modifications needed to construct our Pose Autoencoder; please refer to Ponton et al.~\cite{ponton2023sparseposer} for details on the skeleton-aware operations.

-\paragraph{Probabilistic Encoder $\mathcal{E}$} Our Pose Autoencoder reconstructs single poses $\mathbf{x}^{(i)} \in \mathbb{R}^{J \times 4 + 3}$ as detailed in Section~\ref{sec:method:prob_def}.
-However, the Encoder $\mathcal{E}$ input is amplified with each joint's root space translations.
-This information helps the Encoder understand human motion better and explicitly encodes information about the dimensions of the skeleton.
-For this, we use dual quaternions \citep{Andreou:2022}, which provide a unified and compact representation encoding both the rotational and translation information in orthogonal quaternions.
-Note that we encode the root's world displacement in its corresponding dual quaternion.
+\paragraph*{Probabilistic Encoder} Our Pose Autoencoder reconstructs single poses $\mathbf{x}^{(i)} \in \mathbb{R}^{J \times 4 + 3}$ as detailed in Section~\ref{sec:method:prob_def}.
+However, the input of the Encoder $\mathcal{E}$ is extended with each joint's root space translations.
+This information helps the Encoder understand human motion better by explicitly encoding information about the dimensions of the skeleton.
+For this, we use dual quaternions~\cite{Andreou:2022}, which provide a unified and compact representation encoding both the rotational and translation information in orthogonal quaternions, as used in previous work~\cite{ponton2023sparseposer}.
+We encode the root's world displacement in its corresponding dual quaternion.
 Thus, we define the function $DQ : \mathbb{R}^{J \times 4 + 3} \mapsto \mathbb{R}^{J \times 8}$, converting our original representation to dual quaternions.

 Given a pose $\mathbf{x}^{(i)}$, we convert it to the dual quaternions representation $DQ(\mathbf{x}^{(i)})$ and use the Encoder to project it to a latent vector $\mathbf{z}^{(i)} \in \mathbb{R}^L$ with dimension $L$ (in our tests $L=24$ for $J=22$).
 However, as explained in Section~\ref{sec:method:vae}, we do not use the Encoder's output directly as the latent vector.
 We use two linear layers to project the Encoder's output to the mean and variance with $L$ dimensions.
 Thus, we represent the Encoder $\mathcal{E}_{\boldsymbol{\phi}}$ with parameters $\boldsymbol{\phi}$ as the tuple $( \mu_{\boldsymbol{\phi}}, \sigma_{\boldsymbol{\phi}} )$.
 The final mean and variance represent the Gaussian distribution of the input observation in the latent space.
 The resulting latent vector $\mathbf{z}^{(i)}$ is computed as follows: